oswhite/oswhite.github.io/index.md

-Hello!
-I am a Quantitative Biology student at USC.

-I am hoping to use this blog to document my projects and practice with coding and data analysis!
+Welcome to my blog!
+I am a Quantitative Biology student at USC hoping to document my projects and practice with coding and data analysis.

-Check out my recent projects [here](https://oswhite.github.io/archive.html)!
+Check out my recent projects [here](https://oswhite.github.io/archive.html).

 Feel free to use my email below and reach out about anything!
 Would love to chat about bioinformatics, USC, or whatever!